olivernadj/assignments/README.md

 # Pre-work for Sr. Front-End Developer position

 ## About the assignment
 As we are looking for a [Sr. Front-End Developer with strong API and WebSocket understanding](https://www.lazada.com/career-description/?id=37807).
-Therefore the test requires some back-end understanding - run a server like application - and of course create a front-end presentation for a given websocket stream.
+Therefore the test requires some back-end understanding - run a server like application - and of course create a front-end presentation for a **Microservice Architecture** based on websocket stream.
 You also need to be familiar with version controlling.

 The pre-work has some strict HOWTO restriction, but many times UPTOYOU.
 Just like in normal working circumstances in our office. keep the things as simple as possible, but done.